 Founded in 2018, we are a nonprofit structured as a public charity funded entirely through grants from a growing list of funders, including the University of Virginia School of Education, Strada Education Network, Carnegie Corporation of New York, and the Chan Zuckerberg Initiative.

 Our team is made of a community of educators, edtech experts, and district decision-makers committed to coming together to solve our shared problem: a lack of information about what edtech works where and why.

-Bart Epstein is President and CEO of the nonprofit the EdTech Evidence Exchange, and a Research Associate Professor at the University of Virginia School of Education.
-In these roles, Bart helps to lead a national movement to support educators and institutional leaders to make better informed decisions about the educational technologies they select and implement.
+Bart Epstein is President and CEO of the EdTech Evidence Exchange and a Research Associate Professor at the University of Virginia School of Education and Human Development.
+In these roles, Bart helps to lead a national movement to support educators and institutional leaders to make better informed decisions about the education technologies they select and implement.

 Prior to launching the EdTech Evidence Exchange– originally known as the Jefferson Education Exchange– Bart served as Founding CEO of the Jefferson Education Accelerator, which focuses on helping growth-stage education companies perform real academic research to demonstrate impact on student learning outcomes.
 He previously spent ten years helping to build the world’s largest online tutoring and homework help service, Tutor.com.
 Along the way he served as Chief Strategy Officer, General Counsel, and General Manager of the U.S. Department of Defense Online Tutoring and Homework Help Service for Military Families.

 Earlier in his career, Bart was in the classroom teaching math, analytical reasoning, and reading comprehension for The Princeton Review before serving as its youngest-ever Master Teacher.
 Bart has served as an investor, board member, advisor and mentor to numerous education and technology companies and as a member of the Digital Promise Research Advisory Board.